 Be a Water Warrior at The Color Run in Cape Town (or any town)!

-The Color Run is coming to the Mother City and we’re pumped up for the Happiest 5k!
-As we all know CT and the WC are struggling with the massive drought and water restrictions that are in place.
+The Color Run is coming to the Stellenbosch next and we’re pumped up for the Happiest 5k!
+As we all know the WC (and other large parts of the country) are struggling with the massive drought and water restrictions that are in place.

 As always, The Color Run is focused on community and this includes a conscious effort to ensure that the region only benefits from an influx of heroes.

-We’re looking to leave Cape Town cleaner than it found it – and it will be using ONLY non-potable water for cleaning, and only where absolutely necessary.
+We’re looking to leave Stellies cleaner than it found it – and it will be using ONLY non-potable water for cleaning, and only where absolutely necessary.

 Additionally, we have sourced and purchased non-potable water from accredited suppliers, who will be bringing water to the event from outside the effected areas.